arman-bd/mini-fasty/README.md

 # Mini Fasty
-A FastAPI project with Docker, Kubernetes &amp; Terraform.
+This project is a template for a FastAPI project with Docker, Kubernetes and Terraform.

+* Docker Image is available at [Docker Hub](https://hub.docker.com/r/armanbd/mini-fasty).

 ## Requirements